-A one-day, deep-dive virtual retreat into how we, as highly sensitive, body-wise women, define and practice leadership (even if we don’t think of ourselves as leaders.)
+A three-hour virtual deep-dive into how we, as highly sensitive, body-wise women, can reclaim and redefine the practice of leadership.
+Even if we don’t think of ourselves as leaders … yet.

 I woke up on November 9, 2016 with the thought ringing in my heart that we needed to do something – now – to reclaim the practice of leadership.
 Through the following messy and exhausting weeks, I kept revisiting it, inviting it to open up and show me what I could do; what my role in this needed to be.
 What I was really asking was “How can I redefine and reclaim myself as a leader?”

 It’s a powerful question.
 Not one anyone should have to answer in isolation.
 So … I decided to create this workshop – a space where self-discovery and self evolution could happen – and fill it with:

 - all that I’ve learned about sane, living leadership.